victorfiz/victorfiz.github.io/_posts/2024-12-15-blessings-of-dimensionality.md

 <small>To simplify notation, this considers a unit sphere, $r=1$.</small>
 </details>

-Unfortunately it's a little difficult to develop an intuition around this formula.
-A nicer way to visualise this is to think of a ball (by which I mean a hypersphere) as a stack of [discs in a lower dimension](https://math.stackexchange.com/questions/15656/volumes-of-n-balls-what-is-so-special-about-n-5).
+I find it a little difficult to develop an intuition around this formula, so a nicer way to visualise this is to think of a ball (or hypersphere) as a stack of [discs in a lower dimension](https://math.stackexchange.com/questions/15656/volumes-of-n-balls-what-is-so-special-about-n-5).

 <div style="text-align: center; margin: 20px 0;">
     <img src="/assets/images/posts/2024-12-15/disked_sphere.png" alt="A sphere of disks" style="width: 50%; max-width: 500px;">
 </div>

-Consider an $(n+1)$-dimensional unit ball made up of $n$-dimensional disks (or balls if you will).
+Consider an $(n+1)$-dimensional unit ball made up of $n$-dimensional disks (which eventually are just hyperspheres themselves).
 From the definition of a unit hypersphere,

 $$
 x^2 + y_1^2 + y_2^2 + \cdots + y_n^2 \leq 1 ,